emmajanedrews/base-template/_posts/2017-10-04-how-do-you-choose-the-right-agent.md

 **If you want to get the best price, you’ll also want to ask about the last 15 homes the agent sold.** Also, ask about the percentage of asking price to sold price for those homes.

 I could talk all day about how to choose the right agents.
 I’ve sent the person who asked about today’s topic a great list of questions to ask any potential agents.
-If you text my team and I your email address, we can send you out that list, too.
+If you text us your email address, we can send you out that list, too.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.